-Drug Quantity Penalty for "simple" possession Penalty for manufacture, distribution, delivery, dispensation, or possession with intent to manufacture, distribute, deliver or dispense Anabolic Steroids Schedule III(d) Any detectable amount Up to 2 years imprisonment and 12 months post-release supervision (with 9-month minimum post-release supervision if imprisoned) or \$10,000 fine, or both.
-Class IV felony.
-Up to 20 years imprisonment; Class IIA felony.
-Hashish or Concentrated Cannabis Schedule I(c)(16) Any detectable amount Up to 2 years imprisonment and 12 months post-release supervision (with 9-month minimum post-release supervision if imprisoned) or \$10,000 fine, or both.
-Class IV felony.
-Up to 20 years imprisonment; Class IIA felony.
-Marijuana Schedule I(c)(7) Or Any detectable amount up to 1 ounce 1st offense - \$300 fine and possible assignment to controlled substances course.
+Drug Quantity Penalty for "simple" possession Penalty for manufacture, distribution, delivery, dispensation, or possession with intent to manufacture, distribute, deliver or dispense Anabolic Steroids 1 Schedule III(d) Any detectable amount Up to 2 years imprisonment and 12 months post-release supervision (with 9- month minimum post-release supervision if imprisoned) or \$10,000 fine, or both.
+Class IV felony Up to 20 years imprisonment; Class IIA felony Hashish or Concentrated Cannabis 2 Schedule I(c)(16) Any detectable amount Up to 2 years imprisonment and 12 months post-release supervision (with 9- month minimum post-release supervision if imprisoned) or \$10,000 fine, or both.
+Class IV felony Up to 20 years imprisonment; Class IIA felony.
+Marijuana 3 Schedule I(c)(7) Or Synthetically Produced Cannabinoids 4 Schedule I (c)(25) Any detectable amount up to 1 ounce 1st offense - \$300 fine and possible assignment to controlled substances course.
 Infraction.
 2nd offense - \$400 fine and up to five days imprisonment.
 Class IV misdemeanor.
+3rd and subsequent offenses - \$500 fine and imprisonment not to exceed 7 days.
+Class IIIA misdemeanor.
 Up to 20 years imprisonment; Class IIA felony.
-Synthetically Produced Cannabinoids Schedule I (c)(25) 3rd and subsequent offenses - \$500 fine and imprisonment not to exceed 7 days.
-Class IIIA misdemeanor.
-More than 1 ounce but less than 1 pound Up to 3 months imprisonment or \$500 fine or both.
+More than I ounce but less than I pound Up to 3 months imprisonment or \$500 fine or both.
 Class III misdemeanor.
-More than one pound Up to 2 years imprisonment and 12 months post-release supervision (with 9- month minimum post-release supervision if imprisoned) or \$10,000 fine, or both.
+More than one pound Up to 5 years imprisonment or \$10,000 fine or both.
 Class IV felony.